cambridge-ceu/csd3/applications/gcta.md

 ## Documentation example

-We use the documentation example to illutrate a linear mixed model (LMM), where `gcta-1.9` is a symbolic link.
+We use the documentation example to illutrate a linear mixed model (LMM).

 ```bash
 gcta-1.9 --bfile test --make-grm --out test